 - Ecosystem-based management decisions.
 An ecosystem-based approach to management sets goals based on conserving ecosystem services in support of sustainable economic benefits; organizes management around ecosystem boundaries rather than political boundaries; considers cumulative impacts and evaluates trade-offs among various activities; is adaptive and applies the precautionary principle; and coordinates across sectors. - Ecosystem-based management relies on setting priorities for research based on management needs and commits to the use of sound science in decision making.
-Where information is lacking, state and federal agencies should partner to conduct regional ecosystem assessments that take stock of existing conditions, identify major ecosystem threats, and establish quantifiable and measurable goals as well as indicators with which to monitor progress. - The Public Trust responsibilities of federal and state governments.
+Where information is lacking, state and federal agencies should partner to conduct regional ecosystem assessments that take stock of existing conditions, identify major ecosystem threats, and establish quantifiable and measurable goals as well as indicators with which to monitor progress. - The public trust responsibilities of federal and state governments.
 California's jurisdiction extends seaward to encompass significant ocean areas, resources, and uses.
 Under the Public Trust Doctrine, California has responsibility for these resources.
-A national policy should clearly state it is the policy of the United States that the programs and authorities of coastal states for managing ocean and coastal resources are and will be principal components of a national framework for stewarding the nation's ocean and coastal assets for the benefit of society.
-Key to this policy will be the ongoing support for the federal consistency provisions of the Coastal Zone Management Act, a successful partnership between coastal states and the federal government for over 35 years.
+A National Policy should clearly state that it is the policy of the United States that the programs and authorities of coastal states for managing ocean and coastal resources are and will be principal components of a federal framework for stewarding the nation's ocean and coastal assets for the benefit of society.
+Key to this policy will be the ongoing support for the federal consistency provisions of the Coastal Zone Management Act, a successful partnership between coastal states and the federal government for over 35 years. - Regional coordination.
+The new policy should recognize and support the regional ocean partnerships that have been established, or are under development, throughout the country.
+These partnerships are action oriented and address issues important to their respective regions and nationally.